Joseph-m-l/seth_material_rag/retrieval/README.md

 # ChromaDB + Qwen Retrieval Pipeline

+See [Quick Start](../README.md#quick-start) in the root README for the fastest way to get started.

 ## Quick start (pre-built index)

 A pre-built ChromaDB index is included in `/chroma_db_v3/`.
 The retrieval script expects a running LM Studio in server mode instance with `Qwen2.5-32B-Instruct` loaded.